Crime of Cuenca

-The crime of Cuenca consisted of a series of judicial miscarriages and police misconduct that involved torture and prison sentences for the defendants, for a crime that never existed.
-The alleged crime related to the disappearance of a shepherd in the province of Cuenca, Spain, in 1910.
+The crime of Cuenca consisted of a series of judicial miscarriages and police misconduct that involved torture and prison sentences for two men, León Sánchez and Gregorio Valero, for a crime that never occurred.
+The alleged crime related to the disappearance of José María Grimaldos, a shepherd in the Spanish province of Cuenca in 1910.

 Background

 In 1910, José María Grimaldos López, a 28-year-old shepherd from Tresjuncos, went missing.
 He was nicknamed El Cepa (the stump), apparently due to his low height and lack of intelligence.
 He worked at the farm of Francisco Antonio Ruiz, and was constantly mocked by the farm manager, León Sánchez, and also by the security guard Gregorio Valero.
 On August 20, 1910, Grimaldos sold a number of sheep belonging to him; subsequently, he disappeared.
-Subsequently, it was found that he had gone to bathe at La Celadilla, a shallow lagoon where bathers covered themselves in mud reputed to have curative properties.
-La Celadilla is located in the municipality of El Pedernoso about 4 km from the town.
+Later it was found that he had gone to bathe at La Celadilla, a shallow lagoon where bathers covered themselves in mud reputed to have curative properties.
+La Celadilla is in the municipality of El Pedernoso about 4 km from the town.

 After several weeks of Grimaldos' disappearance, rumours started to spread around the village about his possible murder, with the assumption that he was murdered by someone who wanted to steal the money he had earned from the sheep sale.
-His family knew about the taunts that Grimaldos received—as he always talked about them at home—so decided to file a complaint over the disappearance in the court of Belmonte, accusing Sánchez and Valero of being the suspected perpetrators of the alleged crime.
+His family knew about the taunts that Grimaldos received—as he often talked about them at home—so decided to file a complaint over the disappearance in the court of Belmonte, accusing Sánchez and Valero of being the suspected perpetrators of the alleged crime.
 The two were arrested and put on trial; in September 1911, the case was dismissed.
 After the interrogation of the detainees, the summary of evidence was heard and the judge released the defendants due to the lack of evidence.